 Are you subject to the Act?

-you have at least $20 million in assets;
+- it has at least $20 million in assets;

-you have generated at least $40 million in revenue;
+- it generates at least $40 million in revenue;

 What payments do you have to declare?